ufukusubutun/Reordering_Switch/docs/trace_gen.md

 ## Trace-Generation

+At this stage, it is assumed that, you have a Cloudlab experiments reserved and running, cloned the repository into the work directory.
+If you haven't done so, please [go back](https://github.com/ufukusubutun/Reordering_Switch#trace-generation) and complete those steps.

 Also use what is inside trace_gen to generate the flows.
 That requires the package from this repo: https://github.com/piotrjurkiewicz/flow-models